UW Radiology

 DCP Plate

-dynamic compression plate (DCP) bridging a fibular fracture — the arrow is pointing to a syndesmosis screw which is bridging the tibiofibular syndesmosis, whose ligaments have been torn during the injury — also noted is a medial malleolar fracture bridged by a screw channel, but apparently little else.
+Dynamic compression plate (DCP) bridging a fibular fracture — the arrow is pointing to a syndesmosis screw which is bridging the tibiofibular syndesmosis, whose ligaments have been torn during the injury — also noted is a medial malleolar fracture bridged by a screw channel, but apparently little else.
 What is holding the parts of this fracture together?

 Stealth Screw

-the medial malleolar fracture above is held together by one of these screws, made of a radiolucent polycarbonate material, which is designed to eventually be absorbed by the body — this type of screw is known locally as “stealth hardware”
+The medial malleolar fracture above is held together by one of these screws, made of a radiolucent polycarbonate material, which is designed to eventually be absorbed by the body — this type of screw is known locally as “stealth hardware”

 A new variety of dynamic compression plate is currently undergoing trials at UW.
 This variant is called a low contact dynamic compression plate (LCDC plate).
 This plate is distinguished from the conventional DCP by the way it is undercut under each screw hole and between adjacent screw holes.
 The rationale for this design is as follows.
 Whenever one clamps a plate down against the surface of a bone, one markedly diminishes the periosteal blood supply to that area.
 Theoretically, one would expect this to slow healing of the fracture beneath that plate.
 The undercutting of the plate decreases the amount of contact that the plate makes with the bone surface, and hopefully will increase the periosteal blood supply and, it is hoped, fracture healing as well.